Anderson County Court Records

 Phone: (903) 729-6068

-The Sheriff’s Office handles arrests and jail intake for the county.
-Current inmate information may be available through the Sheriff’s Office directly.
+The Sheriff's Office handles arrests and jail intake for the county.
+Current inmate information may be available directly from the Sheriff's Office.

 Anderson County Civil Court Records

-Civil disputes in Anderson County are heard in the district courts (cases over $200 in controversy) and the county court at law (concurrent civil jurisdiction).
-Small claims and minor civil matters are handled by the four Justice of the Peace courts.
+Civil disputes in Anderson County are heard in the district courts (cases involving more than $200 in controversy) and the county court at law (which has concurrent civil jurisdiction).
+Small claims and minor civil matters go before the four Justice of the Peace courts.

 Where Civil Records Are Maintained

-District court civil records are held by the District Clerk’s Office.
-County court at law civil records, along with JP court appeal records, are maintained by the County Clerk’s Office.
-Below is a directory of courts hearing civil matters:
+District court civil records are held by the District Clerk's Office.
+County court at law civil records, along with JP court appeal records, are maintained by the County Clerk's Office.
+Here's a directory of the courts that hear civil matters:

 CourtAddressPhone